State’s power grid ‘urgently needs strengthening’

 Its recommends that :

-3. Interconnectors to Britain and France must be delivered on time planning should start for new interconnections in the 2030s;
+- Interconnectors to Britain and France must be delivered on time.
+Planning should start for new interconnections in the 2030s;

 Storage

-“We know the electricity grid on Ireland’s east coast can only take another 1.5 gigawatts (GW) of renewable energy yet the climate action plan (CAP) aims for 3.5 GW of offshore wind by 2030 and the programme for government increases that ambition to 5GW.”
+“We know the electricity grid on Ireland’s east coast can only take another 1½ gigawatts (GW) of renewable energy yet the climate action plan aims for 3½ GW of offshore wind by 2030 and the programme for government increases that ambition to 5GW.”

-The programme also commits to pursuing a potential 30GW of offshore floating wind power in deeper waters in the Atlantic, and backs development of innovative transmission and storage technologies, such as high-voltage, direct-current interconnection, and “green hydrogen” made by using electricity from renewables.
+The programme also commits to pursuing a potential 30GW of offshore floating wind power in deeper waters in the Atlantic.
+It also backs development of innovative transmission and storage technologies, such as high-voltage, direct-current interconnection and “green hydrogen” made by using electricity from renewables.

-Dispatch down (when renewablenergy providers are told to cut or stop supplying electricity) figures have been rising steadily and unless the grid is reinforced they’re going to continue to rise, Mr Connolly predicted.
+Dispatch down (when renewabl energy providers are told to cut or stop supplying electricity) figures have been rising steadily and unless the grid is reinforced they’re going to continue to rise, predicted Mr Connolly.

 The CRU is due to set five-year budgets for EirGrid and ESB Networks shortly.
 “If they are not given the resources they need to build a 21st century electricity grid then no amount of wind farms or solar farms will be enough to hit our 2030 targets.
 Industry will not build wind farms to sit idle,” he added.